alebelcor/knowledge/interviewing-in-english-for-spanish-speaking-developers.md

 The question "Why do you want to work with us?" most of the times just means "Have you done _any_ research on us?
 Do you know of us?".
 Explain what excites you about their company/mission/product.

-When you're asked "Do you have any questions?" it can also generally be interpreted as "Do you care about us at all?".
+When you're asked "Do you have any questions?" it can also generally be interpreted as "Do you care about us _at all_?".

 * Who are your competitors?
 * What's your value proposition?